Quick Answer

 When two different metals are in contact with moisture, the less noble metal corrodes faster.
 This catches out tradespeople who use steel screws with aluminium or copper.
 The classic example: steel screws in a copper pipe clip.
 Within a year, the screws are corroded beyond use.
 Always use stainless steel fixings when fixing to or near copper, aluminium, or zinc-coated steel.

 Treated timber is another source of galvanic corrosion.
-Modern preservative treatments (particularly copper-based UC4 treatment) attack ordinary zinc-plated and even hot-dip galvanised screws.
+Modern preservative treatments (copper-based UC4 treatment in specific) attack ordinary zinc-plated and even hot-dip galvanised screws.
 Use stainless steel or specifically rated "treated timber compatible" screws for any decking, fencing, or external timber work.
+Thermal performance requirements under Part L building regulations also affect fixing choices, because thicker insulation layers change what sits behind the plasterboard on modern builds.

 The wall plug and drill bit size chart